NormLorenz/VisualStudioCode.AllInOne/readme.md

 This is a Visual Studio Code (VSCode) project to demonstrate an all-in-one application that uses a client-side javascript framework on the client and a rest service (WebAPI) and entity framework on the server.
-In particular, this project uses ASP.Net 5, MVC 6, Entity Framework 7, Nuget, Node, Gulp, Ember 1.11, Ember-Data, Typescript and Yeoman.
+In particular, this project uses ASP.Net 5, MVC 6, Entity Framework 7, Nuget, Node, Gulp, Ember 1.13, Ember-Data 1.13, Typescript and Yeoman.

 Follow the instructions located [here](https://code.visualstudio.com/) to setup Visual Studio Code on your machine.